 I thoroughly enjoyed this novel and all of its references to both the juvenilia and the Brontës’ adult works.
 I think having a prior knowledge of the characters and places will give you an extra level of enjoyment, but it is not a necessity as Valente is a powerful enough writer to conjure up creations that the Brontës would be proud of and desirous to explore.
 It certainly makes me want to track down some more of her novels.
 However, it might be a bit long for a children’s book and unfortunately I can’t imagine many kids sticking around for the final battle, which is a real shame.
 For me and other adults the length is not an issue, but I can’t help feeling that splitting the book into a series may have been a better idea in order to appeal to its target audience.
 Some of the playful language choices (which I adored) may also go over the heads of younger readers, however, anybody will be able to appreciate Valente’s wonderful and often otherworldly descriptions of places the Brontës would have been proud to call their own.
 Branwell’s promise to Princess Victoria at the end of the novel to return with her writings hints at a sequel, and if Valente ever decides to use either the Glass Town Express or the portal in Haworth ever again, I would certainly be available for another trip.

 Some of the issues I had with the novel stem from my obsession with and work on the Brontë juvenilia, including the fact that characters who have different aliases in the juvenilia appear here as separate characters which gets a little confusing, and also the fact that some of these character names would not have existed in 1828 when I believe this story is set based on the ages of children in the text.
 Although they admit to things being jumbled up in this version of Glass Town, the children in the story claim to have created Zamorna and Mary Percy when they did not exist at this point in time.
 I was also disappointed that there was no Lord Charles Wellesley as he is one of the most prominent characters throughout the Glass Town and Angrian saga.
 Maybe we may one day see him a sequel.
 Fingers crossed!
 The connection between Emily and Mary Percy in the text confused me a little as Branwell actually created the character of Mary and she eventually became one of Charlotte’s favourite heroines.
 These are minor things and I am being incredibly pedantic here.
 I absolutely adored this book and kudos to Valente (an American) for her use of Northern English words and phrases.
-As a Northern girl myself, it’s much appreciated and greatly admired as it’s something even those from Southern England fail to grasp.

 Some themes to look out for include gender issues, battles, and expectations, which I found were most surprisingly expressed through Branwell, in addition to love, loss, power, creation, and of course, storytelling.
 As a champion of the real Branwell’s work and creativity, I do appreciate depictions of him that steer clear of the drunken disgrace of the Brontë myth.
 There was much more to him than that and The Glass Town Game, although portraying a child, hints that there was far more to Branwell than mythology tells us.